-- b) The Project Manager works with the Purchasing Department to conduct tendering and awarding of trade contracts in accordance with provincial procurement policy and best practices. - 5.
-Construction
+- a) The project architect assembles the necessary documents to apply for a building permit from the City of Richmond. - b) The Project Manager works with the Purchasing Department to conduct tendering and awarding of trade contracts in accordance with provincial procurement policy and best practices.

+5. Construction